 It has a sizeable battery, and a single charge can give you around 100 photo prints, making it perfect for the holidays or any outdoor events.

-So far, it has managed to rake in pretty good reviews.
-Out of the 57 reviews, 82% of them are positive and speak highly of its easy-to-use (and fun) features.
+So far, it has managed to rake in pretty good reviews, and users speak highly of its easy-to-use (and fun) features.
 It uses Instax Mini film to print the photos, and the photo quality is great for the price.

 The resulting pictures are neither too dark nor too bright.
 If you are looking for a modern portable printer, this is the one.

 The Canon Selphy CP1300 is a traditional printer, and its highlight is its compact shape.
 It measures barely 2.5 x 7 x 5.4 inches and weighs around 2.5 pounds.
 And the best part is that you do not have to worry about wires and cords.
 For an additional charge, you can invest in a battery and make it truly portable.
 On a single charge, the battery can last up to 54 prints per charge, making it ideal for photo booth events and family picnics.